> 95 % as determined by SDS-PAGE

 A DNA sequence encoding the human TMEM27 (Q9HBJ8) (Met1-Pro141) was expressed, fused with the Fc region of human IgG1 at the C-terminus.

 The recombinant human TMEM27 /Fc is a disulfide-linked homodimer.
 The reduced monomer comprises 368 amino acids and has a predicted molecular mass of 41.4 kDa.
 The apparent molecular mass of the protein is approximately 53-57 kDa in SDS-PAGE under reducing conditions.

 TMEM27 is a membrane protein.
-It forms dimers and its extracellular domain is glycosylated, cleaved and shed from the plasma membrane of beta cells.
-Thus it has been proposed as a beta cell mass biomarker.
+It has been proposed as a beta cell mass biomarker since it is cleaved and shed by pancreatic beta cells.
 Overexpression of TMEM27 leads to increased thymidine incorporation, whereas silencing of Tmem27 using RNAi results in a reduction of cell replication.
 Furthermore, transgenic mice with increased expression of Tmem27 in pancreatic beta cells exhibit increased beta cell mass.
-TMEM27 is important for trafficking amino acid transporters to the apical brush border of proximal tubules.
+TMEM27 is also important for trafficking amino acid transporters to the apical brush border of proximal tubules.